dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 ### Speculative Builds and Upstack Builds on PRs

 These two scenarios are very much like the previous scenarios (simple channel branch operations), though with different subscriptions.
 The primary difference is that the creation and deletion of these graphs is fully automated (no user interaction).
-One way this might be done is to have the automated systemc call the darc tool, but have it output the configuration to a json file.
+One way this might be done is to have the automated system call the darc tool, but have it output the configuration to a json file.
 The bot would then alter the configuration as needed and submit.

 A speculative build is a typical channel branch with the following modifications:
 - Restricted channel branch (single repo)